-Taxis in Prague represent a good option if you need to quickly get from place to place.
+Taxis in Prague represent a good option if you need to get from place to place quickly.
 Local taxi drivers know the traffic situation and know where to go.
 The downside is their dishonesty which is the subject of wildly circulated stories.
-There are documented cases, including the one in which a dishonest taxi driver charged nearly CZK 200 per one kilometre of journey.
+There are documented cases, including the one in which a dishonest taxi driver charged nearly CZK 200 per one kilometre of the journey.
 Therefore this mode of transportation requires being particularly careful.

 Renting a car is a service for people who want to travel comfortably and be on time.
-A journey by car is way more pleasant than public transport, and at the same time you do not need to worry about dishonest taxi drivers.
+A journey by car is way more pleasant than public transport, and at the same time, you do not need to worry about dishonest taxi drivers.
 After a certain mileage, renting a car is even cheaper than a taxi.
 You can choose a vehicle according to your sole discretion and needs – from the smallest, which can be parked almost anywhere, to luxury, which also serves to represent you.
 The disadvantage is primarily the price of services, which not everyone can afford.
-From time to time you will also be tormented by the difficult traffic situation and the search for a parking space.
-Nevertheless renting a car pays, especially when you plan to travel at least 20 or more miles per day, and if public transport is out of the question for you.
+You will also be tormented by the difficult traffic situation and the search for a parking space from time to time.
+Nevertheless, renting a car pays, especially when you plan to travel at least 20 or more miles per day, and if public transport is out of the question for you.

-Advantages and disadvantages of each variant are best illustrated with an example.
-Imagine you are returning in the morning with your partner from a holiday to the Vaclav Havel Airport and you are wondering how to get home to Prague 2 as comfortably as possible.
+The advantages and disadvantages of each variant are best illustrated with an example.
+Imagine you are returning in the morning with your partner from a holiday to the Vaclav Havel Airport, and you are wondering how to get home to Prague 2 as comfortably as possible.

-Public transport is an option and it is relatively inexpensive, but you are tired and this would mean at least an hour wandering through Prague.
+Public transport is an option, and it is relatively inexpensive, but you are tired, which would mean at least an hour wandering through Prague.
 In addition, you will have to carry all your luggage whenever changing the line.
-On the other hand, with a taxi you can travel 20 km to your home in half an hour in full comfort.
-You will pay about CZK 650 assuming that you encounter an honest taxi driver.
-If you order a taxi in advance, it may become quite expensive if your flight is delayed, since the driver will charge you for waiting.
+On the other hand, with a taxi, you can travel 20 km to your home in half an hour in full comfort.
+You will pay about CZK 650, assuming that you encounter an honest taxi driver.
+If you order a taxi in advance, it may become quite expensive if your flight is delayed since the driver will charge you for waiting.

 Renting a car or renting a car with a driver?